The Mechanical Basis of ME/CFS and, possibly, Long Covid

 Collagen, Ligament Laxity, and the Most Common ME/CFS Triggers

 Some people believe that ME/CFS will always have a viral trigger.
-While many cases of ME do begin with a virus, there are other types of onsets as well.
-As Dr. Phair put it:
+While many cases of ME/CFS do begin with a virus, there are other types of onsets as well.
+In fact, the four most common onset triggers of ME/CFS are infection, impact trauma, surgery, and overtraining — as found by Dr. Davis and Dr. Phair.
+From what I and others have observed, another potential contender may be mold exposure.

 “If a viral infection is the cause of ME/CFS then: 1) it’s very difficult to explain all the cases of ME/CFS that do not begin with an infection – the ones beginning with trauma, or surgery, or overtraining, 2) we should be able to find an active infection with the causal virus, not just antibodies to some past infection, or 3) we have to explain why the immune system can successfully clear the viral infection and yet the patient is still sicker than they have ever been in their lives.”

 It is easy to see how impact trauma, surgery, and overtraining might damage ligaments or otherwise strain the connective tissue.
 After all, those are all physical events.
-But, some have asked: How could an infection, or mold exposure, lead to connective tissue damage?
+But how might an infection, or mold exposure, lead to connective tissue damage?

 We know that ligaments are made of collagen.
 There is a body of scientific literature suggesting that, in response to an infection, our bodies secrete collagen-degrading enzymes as part of our normal immune response.
 Whether an infection is tick born, viral, bacterial, doesn’t seem to matter.
 Any of those infections could initiate a breakdown of collagen.
 The collagen-degrading enzymes include collagenases and and matrix metalloproteinases (MMPs).